Chapter 4

 thousands of smaller black holes (weighing

-some of which may orbit the central masterpiece.
-And
+about tens of M¤) may occur, some of which may orbit the central giant

-astrophysical estimates suggest that up to 100 million black
+black hole.
+And astrophysical estimates suggest that up to 100

 In some clusters,